PeteyChan/SimpleECS/README.md

                       // all components on the entity will trigger their respective world.OnRemove() callbacks

 var newWorld = new World("new World");
-Entity newWorldEntity = entity.Transfer(new_world); // transfer moves entity to the specified woorld and
+Entity newWorldEntity = entity.Transfer(new_world); // transfer moves entity to the specified world and
-                                                    // returns the entity's new value
+                                                    // returns the entity's new entity value
                                                     // the transfered entity will be invalid in the old world
                                                     // after the move
 ```